forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 ---
 title: New Pricing
-description: You can now add up to 3 users per site on a free Personal Plan and the Business Plan allows for larger teams at $9/user/month.
+description: You can now add up to 3 users per site on a free Personal Plan and the Starter Plan allows for larger teams at $9/user/month.
 date: 2018-03-28 12:38:35 +0000
 authors:
 - scott-gallant